-This accessory has an electrical impact on your target system.
-In addition to delays, it can cause problems with signal quality.
-Only use this accessory as a last resort.
+These accessories have an electrical impact on your target system.
+In addition to delays, the accessories can cause problems with signal quality.
+Only use these accessories as a last resort.

-Always make sure that pin 1 and other pins of the pin protectors and connectors are properly aligned; otherwise, damage to the emulator will result.
+Always make sure that pin 1 and other pins of the adapters and connectors are properly aligned; otherwise, damage to the emulator will result.

-Step 4.
+Step 5.
 Turn ON power